mmoineaudev/generated/complex_promp.md

 * Develop skills in line with the expectations of their career path/grade/role
 * Improve their consultant posture
-* Confirm that the performance issues encountered during the Air France period have been understood and resolved, and ensure that these problems do not recur in the new Amadeus PCG context.
+* Confirm that the performance issues encountered during the period have been understood and resolved, and ensure that these problems do not recur in the new context.

   - Deliverables aligned with the needs described by the PO/BA
   - Effective communication with their team and client stakeholders